 We all want to say we were a part of it, but not all of us can hop into a kayak and fight the waves in Gore Creek or even haul up the mountain in the SuperFeet 10K Spring Runoff.
 But a whole lot of us can do yoga.
 We are not talking high-level, ultra-power yoga, but a simple flow of every yogi’s most rewarding moves.

-Following last year’s massive turnout for Yoga Girl Rachel Brathen, in which Ford Park transformed into a perfectly aligned gathering of hundreds of practitioners on mats simultaneously striking Warrior poses as the Gore Mountains loomed stoic witness, the yoga scene will be even more magnified on the Mountain Games map this June.
+Following last year’s massive turnout for Yoga Girl Rachel Brathen, in which Ford Park transformed into a perfectly aligned gathering of hundreds of practitioners on mats simultaneously striking warrior poses as the Gore Range loomed stoic witness, the yoga scene will be even more magnified on the Mountain Games map this June.

 Brathen is taking time off for maternity leave but the 2017 GoPro Mountain Games have partnered with Yoga Journal to welcome none other than international yoga star Kathryn Budig.
 Budig, who is the mastermind behind Aim True Yoga and represents Under Armour’s prestigious squad of I WILL WHAT I WANT athletes, will headline the yoga offerings at the Mountain Games, which include four days of flow, Vinyasa and live music-accompanied classes.

 Other instructors include Gina Caputo, Mark Stefanowski of Outlaw Yoga, plus local teachers Joe Joe Melone, Yvonne Schwartz (who launched the Eagle YogaFest) and Bobby L’Heureux of the Vail Vitality Center, who unwittingly gained star status last summer when he was captured on Fox News saving a stranger’s dog from raging waters in Utah.